sean-rogers-t/Sage-programs/README.md

 # Sage-programs
-This is a repository of functions I used to explicitly compute the Borel Morphism. $\mathbb{C}$
+This is a repository of functions I used to explicitly compute the Borel Morphism.